Newton County, Georgia

-Newton County is a county located in the north central portion of the U.S. state of Georgia.
+Newton County is a county located in the East Central region of the U.S. state of Georgia.
 As of the 2020 census, the population was 112,483.
 The county seat is Covington.

-Newton County is included in the Atlanta-Sandy Springs-Roswell, GA Metropolitan Statistical Area.
+Newton County is included in the Atlanta-Sandy Springs-Roswell MSA.

 History

 Newton county is named after Sgt.
 John Newton, who served under Gen. Francis Marion, the "Swamp Fox", in the American Revolutionary War.
 It was created on December 24, 1821.

 During the American Civil War, the county provided the Lamar Infantry, which was a part of Cobb's Legion.
 The 1860 census shows the enslaved population was nearly half, 45.2 percent.
 Newton County adjoins Jasper County: Georgia is one of many states that have a Newton County and a Jasper County that border each other.

 In late 1978, the first five episodes of The Dukes of Hazzard were filmed in and around Covington, Georgia.
 The TV series In The Heat of the Night was filmed in Covington from 1988 to 1995.
 Also, in Remember the Titans, there were many scenes shot on "The Square" and the final football scene was shot at Homer Sharp Stadium, which is located near downtown Covington.
 Currently part of the new series The Vampire Diaries is being filmed on "The Square".
 Additionally, major films including My Cousin Vinny, Friday the 13th Part VI: Jason Lives and Halloween II, Rob Zombie's sequel to his 2007 film Halloween, were also filmed near and around "The Square" in downtown Covington.

 Newton County claims to be the birthplace of Georgia 4-H. Actually, the Girls Canning and Boys Corn Clubs in 1904 by G.C.
 Adams was renamed the 4-H Club in 1906, after the original 4-H Club that opened in Iowa in 1905.